JonasWillen/SDLSampleCode/E7_SDLnet/README.md

 movingTheMan - Figure in empty space that you can move with the keyboard moveTheManWithMouse - Figure in empty space that you can move with the mouse

-movingTheManWithUDP - Transmite the cordinates from the man to the upds.c server movingTwoMenWithUDP - Transmite the cordinates and communicate inbetween using the udpsMirror server movingTwoMenWithUDPandStruct - Transmite the cordinates using a Struct and communication inbetween using the udpsMirrorWithStruct server
+movingTheManWithUDP - Transmite the cordinates from the man to the upds.c server to be printed movingTwoMenWithUDP - Transmite the cordinates and communicate inbetween using the udpsMirror server movingTwoMenWithUDPandStruct - Transmite the cordinates using a Struct and communication inbetween using the udpsMirrorWithStruct server